 Combined with Early Installment Weirdness, most of the characters of Parks and Recreation behave very differently in the first season compared to how they are in the second and onward.
 It's obvious that the characters were expies of the characters from The Office (US) (as was the rest of the show), but that was phased out once the series found its own voice and style.
 Specifically:

 Andy starts off as a Lazy BumJerk Ass who takes advantage of his girlfriend Ann's hospitality.
 After she breaks up with him and he lets her go, he becomes more of a ditzyManchild.
 He also undergoes Character Development to being much more responsible (thanks to getting an actual job) and becoming a more supportive and loving boyfriend (and later on, husband) once he hooks up with April.

-Season 1 Tom is far more straitlaced, with only a few of the quirks he'd have later on, and most of the humor mined from him was focused on his South Asian heritage and being Leslie's Number Two.
+Season 1 Tom is far more straitlaced, with only a few of the quirks he'd have later on, and most of the humor mined from him was focused on his South Asian heritage and trying to get out of work.
 Season 2 added in the love of style, ramped up the perverted aspects, and gave him far more screen time with other characters.